ssnam92/KSPies/README.md

         pip install kspies

   Note this does not downloads compiled Fortran binary directly.
-  User may compile `kspies/kspies_fort.f90` to utilize much faster subroutine for `wy` and `util`.
+  User can compile `kspies/kspies_fort.f90` to utilize much faster Fortran subroutine for `wy` and `util`.
-  Example compile command ins introduced in `kspies/compile.sh`
+  Example compile command is introduced in `kspies/compile.sh`